 Once mashed, add 20mL of the extraction liquid.
 Mash it around for one more minute.

-Pour the mashed up strawberry mix into the filter so only the liquid flows into the cup.
+Pour the mashed up strawberry mixture into the filter so only the liquid flows into the cup.
 You can VERY GENTLY lift and squeeze the filter if you need to get a bit more liquid out.
 Be very careful you don’t rip the filter.
 You don’t want any solids getting into the glass, only the liquid.

 Pour about a tablespoon of the cold isopropyl alcohol into the cup.
 Tip the cup so it slides down the side of the glass.